Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Serving Suggestions

 Serve hot milk cake at room temperature for the best texture and flavor.
+This cake shines with very little help:

 Storage Instructions

-Room temp: Store in an airtight container for up to four days.
+ROOM TEMPERATURE: Store in an airtight container for up to four days.

-Fridge: If topped with whipped cream or fruit, refrigerate and enjoy within two days.
+IN THE FRIDGE: If topped with whipped cream or fruit, refrigerate and enjoy within two days.

-Freezer: Wrap cooled, undecorated cake tightly in plastic wrap and foil.
+IN THE FREEZER: Wrap cooled, undecorated cake tightly in plastic wrap and foil.
 Freeze up to two months.
 Thaw in fridge, bring to room temp before serving.

 More Old Fashioned Cake Recipes